Looking for an employer of record in France? Here’s what you need to know

 Vacation leave30 days per year

-The easiest way to track leave policy is through an EOR.
+A workforce management platform may be able you help you with tracking and framing leave policy.
 France has strict regulations around leave policy, which employers must comply with to avoid legal repercussions.

 Work permit in France